-Students who have been accepted conditionally to a degree program must meet the planned schedule for removing any deficiencies or earning a minimum grade-point average.
-A minimum grade-point average of 3.00 must be met and all undergraduate deficiencies removed by the time the student has completed 12 graduate credits.
-The matriculation of a student who does not meet this schedule is terminated except by the recommendation of the Graduate Program Director and approval by the Graduate Dean.
+Students who have been accepted conditionally to a degree program must meet the designated schedule for removing any deficiencies or earning a minimum grade-point average.
+The matriculation of a student who does not meet this schedule is terminated except by exception from the Graduate Council.